 The report also includes a number of questions readers can consider about their organizations as they read the findings for each of these topics and it concludes with a series of Calls to Action that executives can use to evaluate their risk management maturity.

-- Risk volumes and complexities are at their highest level in 12 years, increased by significant events tied to COVID-19, social unrest, national elections, extremely low interest rates, and a host of other risk triggers – no type of organization is immune.
+- Risk volumes and complexities are near their highest level in 13 years, triggered by significant events tied to the ongoing economy, geopolitical challenges, the great resignation, supply-chain roadblocks, never-ending cyber threats, upcoming mid-term elections, and a host of other risk triggers – no type of organization is immune.

-- Events in 2020 are revealing a need for real change in how organizations govern business continuity and crisis management.
+- Events in 2022 are convincing leaders about the need for real change in how organizations govern business continuity and crisis management.

 - Organizations are facing pressures from a number of stakeholders to provide more risk information, and business leaders want to be better prepared when unexpected risk events emerge to avoid being surprised.

 - Effective risk management is a priority among boards of directors